 Through focus on skills, theory and field experiences we commit to elevating the practices of our students and professionally-active faculty.
 We recognize that meaningful work is intimately connected to satisfaction in life.

-Through a celebration of local knowledge and resources in Philadelphia we recognize the resources that this place, and the places our students may come from or travel to, are integral to how we learn and do our work.
+Through a celebration of local knowledge and richness in Philadelphia we recognize the resources that this place, and the places our students may come from or travel to, are integral to how we learn and do our work.

 By making our work public through events and programs, we strive to communicate to the fields our students care about and to model a new kind of public-facing scholarship and artistic practice.
 This is explored through thematic symposia, lecture-series, conference presentations and partnering with external funders and organizations.